wjzhengsh/blockchain/certificates.md

 Many Fabric components contain additional information inside their MSP folder.
 For example, if you operate a remote peer, you might see the following folders:

 - **admincerts:** This folder contains the list of administrators for this organization or component.
-You will need to upload your signCert to this folder if you are operating a remote peer from the command line or the SDKs.
+You need to upload your signCert to this folder if you are operating a remote peer from the command line or the SDKs.
 If you use the Fabric CA client, you also need an admincerts folder in your MSP containing the corresponding signCerts to be recognized as administrator certs.
 - **tls:** This is a folder where you store TLS certs that are used for communicating with other network components.

 For more information about the structure of MSPs, see [Membership ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/latest/membership/membership.html "Membership") and [Membership Service Providers ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/latest/msp.html "Membership Service Providers") in Hyperledger Fabric documentation.